Shipwrecks UK News Item - 1st February 2008

 The company has an agreement with Britain and Spain to recover

-the nine tons of gold carried on board HMS Sussex, off Gibraltar
+the nine tons of gold carried on board HMS Sussex, off Gibraltar.
+[RL]

 Also